 - Cancel: Exit the image editing tools, abandoning your changes.

 Edits you make to your image will create a new copy of the image in the Media Library.
 This ensures that if the image is used elsewhere on your site, it won’t be affected.
 It also means you still have the original image if you need it.

 You can replace the image on the Image block via the Replace → Select Image option on the block toolbar:

-You will find additional block settings in the right sidebar when you click on the block.
+When you select a block, you will find additional block settings in the right sidebar.
 If you do not see the sidebar, you may need to click the Settings icon in the top-right corner to bring up the settings.
 This icon looks like a square with two uneven columns:

 Choose the style of the image, which can be set to:

-- Default, so the image appears as you inserted it.
+- Default: the image appears as you inserted it.

-- Rounded, so the image appears as a circle (if your image was originally square) or a capsule/oblong shape (if your image was originally a rectangle).
+- Rounded: the image appears as a circle (if your image was originally square) or a capsule/oblong shape (if your image was originally a rectangle).